Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 When calling by phone (+39 06 32810), please have your Roma Pass receipt close to you, they will ask for the number of the pass.

-Solution 4: Buy overpriced tickets from resellers at the place (not recommended)
+Solution 4: Buy overpriced tickets from resellers at the location (not recommended)

-If you absolutely did not have the option of buying your ticket in advance or you only realized you want to go to Galleria Borghese on the day, you could potentially get in even without the reservation.
+If you absolutely did not have the option of buying your ticket in advance or you only realized you wanted to go to Galleria Borghese on that day, you could potentially get in even without a reservation.

 You can buy your tickets from resellers at the gate, but the ticket cost will be muuuch higher than the original price.

-When waiting for my guided tour to start, I saw people buying the entrance tickets from resellers, but the price is much higher for the same service, plus, there is no guarantee you would get it, so, I would not recommend this option.
+When waiting for my guided tour to start, I saw people buying the entrance tickets from resellers, but the price is much higher for the same service, plus, there is no guarantee you will get in, so, I would not recommend this option.

 BONUS: Some practical information you should know about the Borghese Gallery

-I was also thinking to share some important practical information about the museum with you.
+I was also thinking I would share some important practical information about the museum with you.
 Here are some things you should know before visiting the Borghese Gallery: